Anime genres trip up almost everyone at first, mostly because a single show gets called shonen, action, fantasy, and comedy all at once.

 - My Hero Academia

-If you’re in a shonen phase and want similar recs, I’ve got guides like anime like Naruto and anime for One Piece fans.
+If you are in a shonen phase, then I have guides like anime like Naruto and anime for One Piece fans.

-My take: Shojo is where I go when I want feelings, character arcs, and genuine softness without losing stakes.
+My take: Shojo is where I go for feelings and real softness without losing the stakes.

-Shojo is often mislabeled as “just romance,” but it can be deeply character-driven and socially sharp.
-It also has a strong legacy of exploring gender roles, self-image, and relationships in ways that hit hard.
+Shojo gets mislabeled as just romance, but it is often deeply character-driven and socially sharp.
+Moreover, it has a long legacy of exploring gender roles, self-image, and relationships in ways that hit hard.

 Examples: